rayjasson98/Hybrid-Genetic-Algorithm-Simulated-Annealing-for-Presentation-Scheduling/docs/index.md

 The penalty function is used to evaluate the fitness of the solution, which is the resulting presentation schedule.
 It is used to evaluate any violations of `HC02`, `SC01`, `SC02` and `SC03`.
 Each violation increases the penalty points by 10.
 The higher the penalty points, the lower the fitness of the solution.

-:unlock: ***Note that if the number of consecutive presentations is less than the supervisor's preference, each difference will increase the penalty point by 1 in order to encourage the generated schedule to have consecutive presentations.***
+***Note that if the number of consecutive presentations is less than the supervisor's preference, each difference will increase the penalty point by 1 in order to encourage the generated schedule to have consecutive presentations.***

 Refer to `penalty_function.py` for more details.